NixImagery/NixImagery.github.io/_posts/2020-05-29-sustainable-blended-learning.md

 Child protection is a concern, and yet again[^b4], nowhere in any of these online platforms do you see links to [CEOP](https://www.ceop.police.uk/safety-centre/) or other agencies to support children at risk.

 ## Notes
+The Blended Learning session was recorded.
+You can find it on [YouTube](https://www.youtube.com/watch?v=-yPfM92GVVk).

 [^zoom]: 40 minutes, because that is the maximum duration of a Zoom session using a free account.
 They unceremoniously kick everyone out once the meeting is over, and who can blame them?

 [^b4]: [I've mentioned this before](/online-teaching-more).